algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 ### Can I apply as a collective?
 While we recognise that many artists and musicians work in groups, the focus of this programme is on the development of individuals, so unfortunately collectives/groups cannot apply.

+### Are there age restrictions?
+This programme is for people aged 18 and above.
+There is no upper age limit.

+### Can students apply?
+Yes.
+Students at any stage of their education can apply, as long as they are aged 18 and above.

 ### How do you define early career artists?
 For this question we borrow from [Jerwood Arts's defintion](https://jerwoodarts.org/faq/):